App Crashes on Launch: Missing NSXxxUsageDescription Fix

 nm YourApp.app/YourApp | grep -E "requestAuthorization|requestAccess|requestTracking"

 Or check release notes for SDKs you ship.
-Common offenders: Facebook SDK (ATT), Branch (ATT, location), Firebase Messaging (notifications), Adjust (ATT), audio SDKs (microphone).
+Common offenders: Facebook SDK (ATT), Branch (ATT, location), Firebase Messaging (notifications), Adjust (ATT), audio/voice SDKs (microphone).
 Every permission an SDK touches needs a usage description in your Info.plist even if your own code never calls that API.

 Step 7: Add a missing-key CI check